 CCS Undergraduate Competitive Scholarship

-Qualifications require an above average portfolio of art and/or design work uploaded to https://ccs.slideroom.com.
+Qualifications for the AOE competition include an above average portfolio of art and/or design work uploaded to https://ccs.slideroom.com.
 Students in high school are required to have a minimum GPA of 3.2 and an ACT score of 18 or higher or an SAT score of 950 or higher (critical reading and math scores only).
 Students coming from a community college must have a 3.0 GPA or higher.
 International students must have a minimum TOEFL composite score of: 71 (Internet), 527 (paper-based), or 197 (computer-based).

 Students awarded the Walter B. Ford II Award of Excellence Scholarship must maintain a minimum cumulative GPA of 3.0 to continue receiving these scholarships while enrolled at CCS.
 CCS awards scholarships based strictly on academic excellence and artistic ability.